EvgeniiTitov/defect_detection/README.txt

 -------------------CURRENT THINGS TO DO-----------------------------
-2. Videos work very very slowly!
+1. Videos work very very slowly!
 Manage Q memory, look into it
-5. Separate pipeline to predict angles only (clarify the whole system design, file structure)
+2. Separate pipeline to predict angles only
-6. Run inference 1 in N frames
+3. Run inference 1 in N frames
+- some problem (only defect from 1 frame gets saved)